bm-github/SocialOSINTLM/README.md

 *   Analyzes valid downloaded images using the vision LLM. **Note:** This step is skipped in Offline Mode if the image file is not in the local cache.

 ## 🔒 Security Considerations
-*   **API Keys:** Requires potentially sensitive API keys and secrets (e.g., `LLM_API_KEY`, platform tokens) stored as environment variables or in a `.env` file.
-Ensure this file is secured and added to `.gitignore`.
-LLM keys/URLs are still needed even in offline mode as the analysis itself is performed by the LLM (unless you hypothetically ran the LLM elsewhere and only used the tool for data collection).
+*   **API Keys:** Requires potentially sensitive API keys and secrets (e.g., `LLM_API_KEY`, platform tokens, Mastodon instance tokens in the JSON config) stored in environment variables or in a `.env` file and `mastodon_instances.json`.
+Ensure these files are secured and added to `.gitignore`.
+LLM keys/URLs are still needed even in offline mode as the analysis itself is performed by the LLM.
 *   **Data Caching:** Fetched data and downloaded media are stored locally in the `data/` directory.
 Be mindful of the sensitivity of the data being analyzed and secure the directory appropriately. **In offline mode, this cache is the *only* data source.**
 *   **Terms of Service:** Ensure your use of the tool complies with the Terms of Service of each social media platform and your chosen LLM API provider.
 Automated querying can be subject to restrictions.
 Using offline mode may mitigate some ToS concerns related to excessive querying, but does not negate ToS related to data storage or analysis.